-1060 points - TOTAL
+1070 points - TOTAL

-Assessments: There will be a total of THIRTEEN 10 point chapter reading quizzes, THREE 100 point lecture exams, and a 200 point CUMULATIVE FINAL in this class.
-Assessments may contain multiple choice, true/false, matching, labeling, and short answer questions regarding information discussed in the textbook and lecture notes.
-All assessments will be taken online through the companion website (MyMedicalTerminologyLab).
-You will have two opportunities to complete each of the chapter reading quizzes within the week they are assigned - your final score will be the average of the two attempts.
+Assessments: There will be a total of three lecture exams (100 points each) and a cumulative final (200 points) in this class.
+Assessments may contain multiple choice, true/false, matching, labeling, and short answer questions regarding information discussed in the textbook and lecture outlines.
+All assessments will be taken online through Blackboard.
 You will have one opportunity to complete each lecture exam within the week they are assigned.
+Every student must take the cumulative final during its scheduled time - no exceptions.